B.A. in Southern Studies

 Southern Studies at the University of Mississippi is an interdisciplinary major, with students taking classes from across the College of Liberal Arts, including African American Studies, anthropology, art, English, gender studies, history, music, political science, and sociology.
 A senior seminar with an in-depth research project is a capstone experience for the major.

 For Southern Studies majors, the laboratory is all around them.
 Students not only conduct library research but also oral histories, take photographs, listen to music, and consider ways to understand Southern life.
 They gain a broad understanding of the region and skills in critical reading, analysis, writing, research, and oral presentation.
 The Center for the Study of Southern Culture greatly enhances the student experience.

 A liberal arts education prepares graduates to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
-Related careers in Southern Studies include education, archivist, journalist, cultural affairs officer, arts promoter, museum program specialist, teacher, documentary filmmaker, policy analyst, social worker, urban planning, writer, fundraising, health services, and human resources.
+Related careers in Southern Studies include education, archivist, journalism, government, business, cultural affairs officer, arts promoter, museum program, documentary filmmaker, policy analyst, social worker, nonprofit manager, urban planning, fundraising, health services, and human resources.